Plants For Closed-cone Pine Forest

 Arctostaphylos pechoensis Pecho Manzanita

 Pecho Manzanita is a rare evergreen shrub that grows to five feet in height on shaly to sand with hardpan soil in the central coast area.
-A very unusual and wild plant with shiny, green to grey cl...
+A very unusual and wild plant with shiny, green to gray cl...
 Learn more.

 Arctostaphylos pumila Sandmat Manzanita